stimulusreflex/stimulus_reflex/docs/appendices/events.md

 ```
 :::

-## requestAnimationFrame
+## `requestAnimationFrame()`

-Just before we wrap up events, there is a third important mechanism modern browsers provide to control time in our applications, and that is requestAnimationFrame.
+Just before we wrap up events, there is a third important mechanism modern browsers provide to control time in our applications, and that is [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 If you've ever developed games, simulations or visualisations, chances are that you've worked with render loops.
 For the rest of us, the idea that we can use JavaScript, WebGL and the HTML canvas/SVG elements to create incredible visual results might seem alien.
 There are many great starter articles including "[Anatomy of a video game](https://developer.mozilla.org/en-US/docs/Games/Anatomy)" on MDN.

-requestAnimationFrame is the mechanism used to control screen draw operations.
+`requestAnimationFrame()` is the mechanism used to control screen draw operations.
 When paired with keydown and mouse/touch events, complete games with GPU-accelerated graphics are possible.
 New browser APIs such as [HTML5 Bluetooth](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) mean that you could use your Xbox controllers.

 ::: info
-It can be intimidating to start out from nothing with requestAnimationFrame, which is why excellent libraries such as [Greensock](https://greensock.com) are so popular.
+It can be intimidating to start out from nothing with `requestAnimationFrame()`, which is why excellent libraries such as [Greensock](https://greensock.com) are so popular.

 While a paid version is available, you can get amazingly far with the free version, specifically if you check out their [Timeline](https://greensock.com/docs/v3/GSAP/Timeline) primative, which offers an impressive selection of callbacks.